manuelstofer/led-ticker/README.md

 ![Led Ticker](http://share.takimata.ch/ledticker.jpg "Led Ticker")

 - This is my student project.
-- Its a network daemon for AM03128-H11 led ticker.
+- Its a network daemon for the AM03128-H11 led ticker.
 - Includes clients for twitter and SMS.
 - Other led tickers might be compatible.